gyanchandra2910/grocify-spargen/README.md

 ---

-**Grocify** is a modern, feature-rich e-commerce platform built for the Spargen Case Study 2025.
+**Grocery Store** is a modern, feature-rich e-commerce platform built for the Spargen Case Study 2025.
 It showcases modern web development practices, accessibility compliance, and innovative user experiences.

 ## 🎯 Implemented Features